snehaprakas1h/CypressAutomatedWorkflowSetup/docs/workflows.md

 - If you need to make changes to the nightly tests or the workflow, create a new branch, test your changes thoroughly, and submit a pull request.
 - If you encounter any issues, check the workflow run logs, Cypress Dashboard (if enabled), and email notifications for error messages.
 Consult the GitHub Actions documentation for troubleshooting tips.

-This documentation provides a comprehensive overview of the nightly Cypress tests, SMTP setup, and workflow details.
-By understanding this process, you can effectively contribute to and maintain the automated testing process for this project.